The Don'ts of Minimalism

 People underestimate the extent to which surroundings impact their mood, thoughts, and behaviors.
 This includes both the aesthetic and atmosphere (i.e. the aura or energy it exerts).
 It’s important to understand the type of environments that inspire you so you can choose where you spend your time wisely.

-In short, don’t do anything, own anything, be anywhere or around anyone that you don’t love.
-If it makes you feel bad (or doesn’t make you feel good) it has no place in your life.
+In short, a simple way to practice these rules is to don’t do anything, own anything, be anywhere or around anyone that you don’t love.
+If it makes you feel bad (or doesn’t make you feel good) it has no place in your mind or life.

 The Epicurean life, in its true form, is a type of minimalism that doesn’t force you to get rid of the things that bring you pleasure, but enables you to wisely differentiate between what is really happiness and what is just suffering in disguise.